-This tutorial will help you understand the presentation of information in Management Studio and how to take advantage of the features.
-Note that this tutorial uses the free Management Studio downloaded from the download center.
+This tutorial will help you understand the presentation of information in SSMS and how to take advantage of its features.

-The best way to get acquainted with Management Studio is through hands-on practice.
-This tutorial will teach you how to manage the components of Management Studio and how to find the features that you use regularly.
+The best way to get acquainted with SSMS is through hands-on practice.
+This tutorial will teach you how to manage the components of SSMS and how to find the features that you use regularly.

 This tutorial is divided into three lessons: